turingschool/backend-curriculum-site/module2/lessons/feature_testing_in_sinatra_with_horses.md

 ---
 title: Feature Testing in Sinatra with Capybara
 length: 120
-tags: capybara, user stories, feature tests, testing
+tags: capybara, user stories, feature tests, testing, sinatra
 ---

-## Key Topics
+## Goals

-During our session, we'll cover the following topics:
+By the end of this session, you will be able to:

-* Types of testing
+* differentiate between feature tests and model tests
-* What are user stories?
-Why are they beneficial?
+* write user stories
-* Capybara
+* translate user stories into feature tests using Capybara

 <!-- ## Lecture -->